Agusmac/Agusmac/README.md

 - Hi 👋 I’m Agustin
-- 👀 I’m interested in Web Development
+- 👀 I’m into creative Frontend Development
-- 🌱 I’m currently learning React and the environment surrounding it
+- 🌱 Currently learning THREE js(web gl 3D), and the environment surrounding it

+My preferred stack is Next js + Tailwind

--So far ive learned:
+-So far ive worked with:

 * HTML/CSS
 * JavaScript